acumos/acumos-onnx-client/docs/tutorial/index.rst

 (the same name without Skeleton, super_resolution_zoo_OnnxClient.py for our example).

-The filled python client skeleton file can be retrieved in the acumos-onnx-client folder : acumos-onnx-client/acumos-package/onnx4acumos/FilledClientSkeletonsExemples/super_resolution_zoo_OnnxClient.py.
+The filled python client skeleton file can be retrieved in the acumos-onnx-client folder : acumos-onnx-client/acumos-package/onnx4acumos/FilledClientSkeletonsExamples/super_resolution_zoo_OnnxClient.py.

 Remark : To test super_resolution_zoo you must have a server X running on your local system.

 Command lines
 =============

-You can find all command lines to test and/ run onnx model super_resolution_zoo below :
+You can find all command lines to test and run onnx model super_resolution_zoo below :

 .. code:: bash